 Not only does Iconoglace serve some fun soft-serve swirls, but they’ve got some pretty iconic sundaes and slushies as well.
 Get “The Nutjob” - a sundae topped with chunks of homemade marbled peanut butter brownies, hot fudge, whipped cream and a cherry on top!

 Artisanal ice cream

-With two locations, one at the Jean-Talon Market and one at the Atwater Market, the team at Havre-aux-glaces changes the ice cream flavours depending on what’s in season and available in the market –the Jean-Talon Market location is open year-round.
+With two locations, one at the Jean-Talon Market and one at the Atwater Market, the team at Have aux Glaces changes their ice cream flavours depending on what’s in season and available in the market – they are opened all year around at the Jean-Talon Market location.
 12 choices of ice cream, and 12 choices of vegan sorbet.